Evolution of a Quality Management System

 A QMS is often times seen as the set of procedures that define the rules and restrictions that must be followed in the quest for designing, developing, and manufacturing medical devices.

 Few embrace the notion that a QMS is beneficial.
 And frankly, most companies implement a QMS that is largely rule-based, restrictive, cumbersome, and largely ineffective.

-The conventional approach for establishing a QMS is that of addressing compliance to regulations—sometimes resulting in direct regurgitation of requirements defined in ISO 13485:2016 and other quality system requirements and regulations.
+The conventional approach for establishing a quality management system is that of addressing compliance to regulations—sometimes resulting in direct regurgitation of requirements defined in ISO 13485:2016 and other quality system requirements and regulations.

 If you see no issues with this approach and your opinion is that a QMS is simply a means to demonstrate regulatory compliance, then this guide may not be for you.